ejosephh/KitchenBuddy/README.md

 Created at HackUCI 2017 with William Khaine and Theja Krishna.

 #How to Run
-Download all folders and run index.html
+Download all folders and ensure images have loaded by clicking through the .jpg files under the images directory.
+Run index.html

 #What's next for KitchenBuddy